BOLL7708/license-prototype/CLA.md

 [LGPL]: https://www.gnu.org/licenses/lgpl-3.0.en.html

 ## Signed Contributors
-Add yourself here if you agree to the above, keep the list format as is and add yourself at the bottom.
+Add your GitHub username here if you agree to the above, keep the list format as is, and add yourself at the bottom.

 - BOLL7708